akli-hamraoui/anki/readme.txt

-The test unit takes input file from src/test/resources/input.dat and compare the result with the output file expected src/test/resources/output.dat
+The test unit "AnkiGameServiceTest" takes input file from src/test/resources/input.dat and compare the result with the output file expected src/test/resources/output.dat